Mohitkr95/Mohitkr95/README.md

 Welcome to my **GitHub** profile, I am **Mohit Kumar** and I am an enthusiastic consumer of knowledge, highly impassioned for cutting edge technologies and research, and deeply motivated to apply my skills in the real-life project which can impact people.🤩✌️

-I am currently working and building on these following domains-
+My current learning and project explorations are in these domains:

+•	**Quantum Computing & Quantum Information Science.**
-•	**Artificial Intelligence**- Reinforcement Learning (RL), Deep RL.
+•	**Artificial Intelligence**- Reinforcement Learning (RL), Deep RL, AI at Edge.

 •	**Machine Learning**- Statistical Machine Learning techniques and Algorithms.